BahamutoD/VTOLVRManual/Start-Up.md

 # Start-Up Procedure

+A quick-start procedure for starting up the AV-42C.

 <!-- TODO: put a picture here with a general layout and a note that it is subject to change -->

 On the right panel: